Goodnight Punpun

 Goodnight Punpun (おやすみプンプン, Oyasumi Punpun) is a Japanese manga series written and illustrated by Inio Asano.
 It was initially serialized in Shogakukan's seinen manga magazine Weekly Young Sunday between 2007 and 2008, and was later transferred to Weekly Big Comic Spirits, where it ran from 2008 to 2013.
-Its chapters were collected in thirteen tankōbon volumes.
+Its chapters were collected in 13 tankōbon volumes.
 In North America, it was licensed for English release by Viz Media.

-A coming-of-age drama story, it follows the life of a child named Onodera Punpun, from his elementary school years to his early 20s, as he copes with his dysfunctional family, love life, friends, life goals, and hyperactive mind, while occasionally focusing on the lives and struggles of his schoolmates and family.
+The series follows the life of Punpun Onodera, from his elementary school years to his early 20s, as he copes with his dysfunctional family, love life, friends, life goals, and hyperactive mind, while occasionally focusing on the lives and struggles of his schoolmates and family.
 Punpun and the members of his family are normal humans, but are depicted to the reader in the form of crudely drawn birds.
 The manga explores themes such as depression, love, trauma, social isolation, death, and family.

 Summary

-Goodnight Punpun follows the life experiences of Punpun Onodera, a young boy living in Japan, as well as a few of his friends.
+Goodnight Punpun primarily focuses on the life experiences of Punpun Onodera, a young boy living in Japan, as well as a few of his friends.
 The story follows Punpun as he grows up, dividing it into approximately four stages of his life: elementary school, middle school, high school, and his early twenties.